truenas/documentation/content/CORE/System/Update/_index.md

 ## Preparing Systems for Updates and Upgrades

-No matter wether you are updating or upgrading a system there are several things that need to be addressed before you proceed.
+Preperation and precautions for a system upgrade, or update, vary.
+CORE Updates, ENTERPRISE (HA) Updates, and Major Version Upgrades each have several specific things that should be addressed before you proceed.

 {{< tabs "Prep for Updating and Upgrading Systems" >}}
 {{< tab "Preparing for CORE Update" >}}